Alikhan2215/ADSAssignments/README.md

 **Description**: *Return __a__ to the power of __n__*

 **Explanation**: _Base case: if n is 0 - return 1 because a^0 = 1.
 Recursive case: if n is greater than 0, calculate **a^n as a*a^(n-1)**_

+# Task 7

+**Description**: *Return reversed array*

+**Explanation**: *Base case: if there's only one element in the array - print it.
+Recursive case: print the last element of the array then call the function on the rest of the array*